Rhubarb Cheesecake Fit for a Party

 1⁄4 cup butter, melted

-4–8 ounces cream cheese, softened and at room temperature
+4 packages of (8 ounce cream cheese each), softened and at room temperature

 1⁄2 cup sour cream, at room temperature